๐Ÿƒ Taroko Gorge Day Trip: Honest Review & Tips

 Taroko Gorge tour guide

-You generally don’t need any skills or fitness to visit Taroko Gorge.
-The only exception is if you want to hike Zhuilu Old Trail, a narrow trail with limited edge protection.
+• You generally don’t need specific skills or fitness to visit Taroko Gorge.
+The only exception is if you want to hike Zhuilu Old Trail (however, that trail has been destroyed and has not recovered as of April 2025).

 • There are several ways to get there from Taipei, including public transportation and car.